 Apple – You know the saying, an apple a day keeps the doctor away?
 Apples have long been associated with health and nutrition, so how fitting is that?
 And, well, you guessed it…not only is “a” the first letter in “apple”, but it is also the first letter of my last name.

 Okay, clever, but I think all three images really stand for what I believe.
 Flavor, creativity, and health.
-They all work together and those are the things I plan to bring to my business.
+They all work together and those are the things I want my business to stand for.